k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

-- The **Special** and **Categorical** column headings indicate which field type you wish to override the default behavior for - the special parameters or the categorical field.
+- The **override_special** and **override_categorical** column headings indicate if to override the default classification of the fields as special parameters or categorical data.
 One of these fields must be **true** for each record.

 - The **Indicator** column heading indicates how to override the default behavior:

 ​	**Examples**:

 - Do not define a city as a special param as the data generation process has to generate real values for a city.
+Override the special parameters' default classification and set the indicator to false in order to indicate that the city must not be treated as a special parameter field.

 - Force the AI to treat the case_note field as a special param and generate a realistic-like dummy value for this field.